boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Gunslinger#MONOLITH**: Jesus.
 > I *meant* how you need six satellites, because you people can't share.
 >
-> **Apotheotician**: Actually, they do share, and we actually do need all that capacity.
+> **Apotheotician**: Actually, they do share, and we do need all that capacity.
 Pick a 48 hour window and we'll probably hit 85% utilization at some point.
 Pick a five-day window and we'll probably exceed our total cap.

 The Comms Consortium manages the maintenance and sharing of the ground-station and cabling; it also manages a bandwidth-sharing arrangement between the various satellites.
 The bandwidth-sharing arrangement uses a peering model — basically, they share capacity as required, rather than paying each other for capacity.
 The Comms Consortium is also responsible for maintaining the security of the system: the microwave and hard-line links all use quantum encryption, which needs to be coordinated between the system's different users.

 > **Apotheotician**: See?
 Equitable, efficient sharing.
-Which is kind of a problem if you're a Sentinel, because you can't guarantee your ego won't travel over Experia hardware at some point — if you're the kind of person where that would be problem, for example.
+> Which is kind of a problem if you're a Sentinel, because you can't guarantee your ego won't travel over Experia hardware at some point — if you're the kind of person where that would be problem, for example.
 >
-> **Anarcat**: So, compromising the cables is pointless because of the quantum encryption; I'm guessing the ground stations have significant security?
+> **anarcat**: So, compromising the cables is pointless because of the quantum encryption; I'm guessing the ground stations have significant security?
 >
 > **Apotheotician**: Oh, yes.
-Not my area of expertise, but the hardware types usually write it off as "not worth the trouble," like most high-security handle-your-ego parts of any given hab.
+> Not my area of expertise, but the hardware types usually write it off as "not worth the trouble," like most high-security handle-your-ego parts of any given hab.
 >
 > **Bauble**: Spoiler: if you need to get onto the Thistledown discretely, either use the spaceport, use surface access, or, smartest way, dark-cast to Limehouse and then purchase an egocast over the local mesh from any random an-cap with a radio.
 >